Info & Summary

 return 0;

-π F - 1122 Subsequence
+}π F - 1122 Subsequence

 Tips

-Note that the maximum possible subsequence of that is a 1122
+Note that the maximum possible subsequence of that is a 1122 sequence is , because

-Thus, the solution can be built using Bitmask Dynamic Programming
+Thus, the solution can be built using Bitmask Dynamic Programming where each bit represents whether a specific number is included

 Tips